mattermost/mattermost-developer-documentation/site/content/contribute/webapp/build-component.md

 - https://facebook.github.io/react/tutorial/tutorial.html
 - http://redux.js.org/

-The components for the webapp currently live in the `components/` directory in the [mattermost-webapp repository].
+The components for the webapp currently live in the `components/` directory in the [mattermost-webapp repository](https://github.com/mattermost/mattermost-webapp).

 ## Designing your Component